MediaJel/mediajel-tracker/README.md

 npm run dev
 ```

 If you have the appropriate `.env` files.
-You may deploy your changes to AWS cloudfront staging via the `deploy` command.
+You may deploy your changes to AWS cloudfront staging or S3 via the `deploy` command.
 This will update the `staging` AWS S3 Bucket & AWS Cloudfront CDN.
-Then you may take the Cloudfront URL and inject it to a website to test if the appropriate tracker configuration is tracking the correct events for the environment/platform you are working on.
+Then you may take the Cloudfront or S3 URL and inject it to a website to test if the appropriate tracker configuration is tracking the correct events for the environment/platform you are working on.

 ```
 npm run deploy